PhilipJonasFranz/SnipsCompilerGen2/README.md

 }
 </code></pre>

- You can find more information about the language and the included libraries in the [Official Documentation](https://github.com/PhilipJonasFranz/SnipsCompilerGen2/blob/develop/doc/Snips%20Documentation.pdf).
+ You can find more information about the language in the [Quick-start Documentation](doc/README.md).
+For a more in-depth guide and information about the included libraries, see [Official Documentation](https://github.com/PhilipJonasFranz/SnipsCompilerGen2/blob/develop/doc/Snips%20Documentation.pdf).

 ### The compiler
  The compiler pipeline consists out of various stages: